-To enable Bangchak to handle unforeseen risks that could hurt business capability, including natural catastrophes, sabotage, political change, and other incidents, it appointed a Business Continuity Management Taskforce to develop a system, oversee preparedness, and revise plans to cope with risks and crises more effectively so that Bangchak’s businesses may proceed uninterrupted and mitigate repercussions.
-To this end, it has introduced the ISO 22301:2012 system to the corporation, embracing Head Office, Bangchak Refinery, and Bangchak Oil Distribution Center, Central Region Business Office, and Bang Pa-in Oil Distribution Center since 2013 (for six consecutive years).
+To enable Bangchak to handle unforeseen risks that could hurt business capability, including the spread of the COVID-19 virus, surveillance of the flood situation, global climate change issues, natural catastrophes, sabotage, political change, pandemic and other incidents, it appointed a Business Continuity Management Taskforce to develop a system, oversee strategic preparedness, processes, resources, and revise plans to cope with risks and crises more effectively so that Bangchak’s businesses may proceed uninterrupted and mitigate repercussions.
+To this end, it has introduced the ISO 22301:2019 system to the corporation, embracing Head Office, Bangchak Refinery, and Bangchak Oil Distribution Center, Central Region Business Office, and Bang Pa-in Oil Distribution Center.
 This move certifies that Bangchak indeed commands a system to handle crises, manage business continuity on a par with international standards, and bolster confidence among stakeholders that it is capable of coping with crises, and of continuing to deliver products.
-The acquired ISO 22301:2012 certificate has been monitored each year by the standard certifier.

 Bangchak’s control activities rely on KPIs for planning and exerting control.
 Duties and responsibilities are segregated for checks and balances, as are the revision and definition of authority levels and approval authority for each level for business suitability.
+E-signature technology has been introduced to support business agility.
 Checks and balances and authority inspection are the mandates of dedicated units and committees, including Internal Audit, the Investment Committee, and ERMC.

 The company’s strict and suitable measures are in place for engagement in transactions with the major shareholder, directors, among others, to prevent benefit siphoning.
 For instance, such transactions must go through the approval process involving only those free of vested interests.
 Also, data for such transactions must be disclosed under SEC’s rules along with disclosure about related parties or businesses under accounting standards.